jodersky/clip/README.md

 a prior parameter might change some configuration that affects the valid values for a later parameter.

-In clip, you a dynamic completer can access the command context, which can be used to share information between parameters.
+In clip, a dynamic completer can access the command context, which can be used to share information between parameters.

 Let's look at an example where the available completions for an `--item`